 What we like: Their resort designs excel in comfort and all-around performance.

-What we don’t: Not many freeride or touring offerings.
+What we don’t: Not a standout in the freeride or touring markets, although they're making progress.

-We’ve had Helly Hansen’s Alpha—recently updated from the 3.0 to the 4.0—ranked at the top of our ski jacket round-up for years for its combination of warmth, freedom of movement, and clean styling.
+We’ve had Helly Hansen’s Alpha (now in its fourth iteration) ranked near the top of our ski jacket round-up for years for its combination of warmth, freedom of movement, and clean styling—all at a price point that significantly undercuts most Arc'teryx offerings.
 In short, you’d be hard-pressed to find better on-piste performance for less money (the Alpha 4.0 costs $475, while Arc'teryx's insulated Macai is over double that at $1,100).
 Helly Hansen also dips into the touring and freeride markets, although most of their standout products are resort-oriented.
 But it’s worth noting that HH has held up to modern times better than the Spyders and Obermeyers of the world, which just goes to show that their Norwegian expertise and overall value are hard to match.

 Outdoor Research